Meibomian Gland Expression

 Will this cure my dry eye?

-MGD is a chronic condition, so there's no one-time cure.
-However, regular treatment and good home care can significantly improve symptoms and prevent further gland loss.
-It's about management, not cure.
+MGD is chronic, so there is usually no one-time cure.
+Regular treatment and home care can improve symptoms and may help preserve remaining gland function.

 What's the difference between LipiFlow and manual expression?